 - When done free motioning, trim the edges.

 - Grab the double fold bias tape and apply all around the quilted circle.
-If you need help figuing out how to sew double fold bias tape, check out this tutorial!
-Or you can replace double fold bias with binding strip.
+If you need help figuring out how to sew double fold bias tape, check out this tutorial!
+Or you can replace double fold bias with binding.

 - Next step is to gather the sides of the quilted circle towards the center to form a cone.

 - Pin the cone in the middle and either keep together with ribbon, twine, buttons or simply hand stitch.

 - Punch two holes in the top or the sides of the cone and apply eyelets to the holes using pliers.

 - Thread some twine through the holes, fill the cone with flowers or other seasonal decorations and hang on the door or a wall.

 - Flutter sleeve dress pattern

 - How to laminate cotton fabric